Chameleon-Vision/chameleon-docs/docs/source/hardware/supported-hardware.rst

 Supported Hardware
 ==================
-The hardware listed here has been tested by the Chameleon Vision developers, and comes with better out-of-the-box compatability guarantees than other hardware.
+The hardware listed here has been tested by the Chameleon Vision developers, and comes with better out-of-the-box compatibility guarantees than other hardware.

 ..  _supported-coprocessors: